Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: VAR Approximate HSMMs

 Unlike common approaches that assume independent noise across dimensions, for computational convenience, \eqref{Equ:VAR_emission} allows for contemporaneous dependencies as well as temporal dependencies via a state specific positive definite covariance matrix $\bm{\Sigma}^{\,j} = \{ \sigma^{\,j}_{il}\}$.
 We decompose $\bm{\Sigma}^{\,j}$ into a vector of scales $\bm{\tau}^{\,j}$ and a correlation matrix $\bm{\Omega}^{\,j} = \{\omega_{il}^{\, j}\}$, where $\tau_i^{\,j} = \sqrt{\sigma_{ii}^{\,j}}$ and $\omega^{\,j}_{il} = \frac{\sigma^{\,j}_{il} }{\tau_i\tau_l}$ \citep{gelman2006data}.
 Given standardised data, we set $\tau^{\,j}_i\sim \text{Cauchy}(0.5, 0.5)\mathbb{I}(\tau^{\,j}_i > 0)$, providing high prior probability of relatively small scales but with heavy tails to ensure that the prior does not overly regularise a regime with greater variance.
 Then, we specify the prior for the correlation matrices as

 where LKJ denotes the prior proposed by \citep{lewandowski2009generating}, namely a family of probability distribution for positive definite correlation matrices (or equivalently for their Cholesky factors).
 Setting $\xi = 1$ provides a uniform distribution over correlation matrices.
 Note this is different from a uniform distribution over elements of the correlation matrix, as $\bm{\Omega}^{\, j}$ is constrained to be symmetric and positive definite.
-This prior is implemented in \stan{} via the Cholesky decomposition \citep{stan2022stan}.
+Such a choice of prior allows us to input no prior information about the strength of contemporaneous dependencies, while ensuring that the covariance matrix is positive definite.
+This prior implemented in \stan{} via the Cholesky decomposition \citep{stan2022stan}.